thetestgame/DiscordHooks/README.md

 DiscordHooks
 ============
-DiscordHooks is an open source library for sending messages to Discord from Python 2.7 using Discords built in channel webhooks
+DiscordHooks is an open source library for sending messages to Discord from Python 2.7/3.x using Discord's built in channel webhooks

 ## Dependencies
 * <a href="https://github.com/requests/requests">requests</a>